Breaking Down Dinner

 The big day!
 Roast the turkey.
 That will take you at least a couple of hours, even for a small turkey, which gives you time to do what is left to be done.

 Make the mashed potatoes.
 The most important part of mashed potatoes is how you mash them.
 You can see my recommendations in this video here.
-Once mashed, you can hold the potatoes warm in a bowl resting on a pot of simmering water (a water bath) or keep them covered in a microwavable bowl that you can zap to re-heat jsut before you’re ready to sit down.
+Once mashed, you can hold the potatoes warm in a bowl resting on a pot of simmering water (a water bath) or keep them covered in a microwavable bowl that you can zap to re-heat just before you’re ready to sit down.

 While the turkey is roasting, you have time.
 Use it to make a vegetable side dish.
 If you like Brussels sprouts (my choice), this recipe for Brussels sprouts with Horseradish Cream, Crispy Shallots and Bacon is a really nice way to dress them up.
 You can put this dish together in a casserole dish as soon as you pop the turkey into the oven, and then bake it when the turkey comes out of the oven and is resting.
 If green beans are more your style, try this Green Beans with Pearl Onions and Bacon instead.
+Or go for something REALLY easy but so delicious and try the Creamed Spinach Casserole that takes only four ingredients or add some color to your table with the equally decadent and delicious Creamy Corn.

 Last Minute Finishes